ioannantakou/game-management/README.md

 That was all!
 Inside the project a swagger API documentation exists in order to guide through the endpoints.
 Moreover integration and unit tests are implemented to verify functionality.
+Keep in mind that for the Rest API interaction, a basic authentication is required, with user being stored in the UserRepository.
+Simply add following Authorization header:

+##### Basic aW9hbm5hOjEyMzQ=